Updated November 2024

 Myth Four: Casks And The Knight Frank Index

 Since 2019 Knight Frank have included bottles of rare whisky in their Knight Frank Luxury Investment Index.
 Their index specifically looks at ultra-rare high end bottles and the addition of bottled whisky to their index in 2019 caused quite a stir thanks to some impressive numbers.
-The 2019 index reported a 582% increase over 10 years and 40% over 2018.
-These numbers have dropped over successive years (373% and 3% in the 2023 report).
+The 2019 Wealth Report announced a 582% increase over 10 years and 40% over 2018 for the 100 ultra rare bottles in their index.
+These numbers have dropped over successive years (280% and -9% in the 2024 report).

 In the case of whisky casks that building material (the spirit in your cask) has historically increased with age due to an increase in perceived quality over time and increasing scarcity; the fundamental premise of investing in casks.
 Once bottled the quality of whisky is set, and therefore it is branding and desirability that will cause the increase of a bottle of whisky to increase.